 If you’ve ever been injured you may have been advised by your physician or therapist that your condition was in some part due to some physical imbalance or attribute.
-How important are some of these physical characteristics in regards to the actual injury?
+How important are some of these physical characteristics, such as foot arch height, in regards to the actual injury?
 Most are completely irrelevant though so many want to make some correlation between their presence and the complaint.
 Yet although there is no science to back up the treatment or advice, many still buy into certain ideas behind injury correction and prevention based off assumptions.

 Heavy patients are often told that their weight either caused an injury or is contributing to their inability to heal.
 This is very common for those with low back, hip, and knee problems.
 Additionally, these overweight patients are told they need more shock absorption in their footwear.

 For those who have a foot or ankle injury, the physician will often make a strong correlation between the height, or lack thereof, of the arch and its relationship to the injury.

 And for anyone who has ever been to a chiropractor, physical therapist, or other body specialist, they most likely were told that the length of their legs had something to do with their pain or injury.

 Developing a treatment and rehabilitation program around such issues often works out very unfavorably for the patient.
 Let’s learn why!